 Together we also ran a small publishing firm (Vision to Action) and a consulting business (Lamb Learning Group LLG).

-Our home is in Wayne County, UT on the northern slope of Boulder Mountain (7,500' elevation), near the small towns of Teasdale and Torrey, and a few miles from Capitol Reef National Park.
-We still love to travel and explore, but now we have a home base.
+Our home is in Wayne County, UT on the northern slope of Boulder Mountain (7,500' elevation), near the small towns of Teasdale and Torrey, and beautiful UT Hwy 12 - - our home is also minutes away from Capitol Reef National Park.
+We still love to travel and explore with our 2017 CampInn Raindrop trailer, but now we have a home base.